Lithuania men's national basketball team: EuroBasket 2007

 EuroBasket 2007 in Spain held big responsibilities for Lithuania, that had to prove the failure in the previous continental tournament passed, while holding higher stakes for Olympic qualifying, restricted to only the medallists.
 The first international friendly of the year was played in the newly built Šiauliai Arena, the first time the Lithuanian team played in their "Sun City".
 Though, the debut ended up with a big surprise, as the visiting Swedish won 69–62.
 Further preparation games were variable for Lithuania as well, losing to Latvia and Spain as visitors while defeating Russia in Vilnius.
 A fifth Acropolis Tournament had Lithuania again getting second place after losing to the Greek hosts.

 Lithuania started EuroBasket well, crushing both Turkey (86–69), and the Czech Republic (95–75) before a harder group closer with Germany.
 Dirk Nowitzki, who scored 28 points, helped the Germans cut a 17-point Lithuanian advantage at halftime to just four by the game's end (84–80).
 Lithuanians successfully qualified into the second stage.

 Round 2 had Lithuania winning much disputed games against Italy (79–74), and France (88–73), before a sweeping of Slovenia 80–61.

-The quarter-finals had Lithuania against the traditional Croatia national team, which did not yield to the Lithuanians' superiority and even lead after the first and third quarters.
+The quarterfinals had Lithuania against the traditional Croatia national team, which did not yield to the Lithuanians' superiority and even lead after the first and third quarters.
 An imposing fourth quarter had Lithuania achieving 74–72, completing seven straight victories en route to the semifinal.

-Russia was awaiting at the semi-finals.
+Russia was awaiting at the semifinals.
 The Lithuanians, who had yet to defeat the Russians, failed to accomplish this again.
 After the first six minutes, the Russians had an 18–3 lead, which escalated to 33–14.
 However, the Lithuanians' resilience made them erase the deficit by the third quarter, 52–52.
-Eventually, fatigue that remained from the tough quarterfinal caugh up with Lithuania, especially playing against such a powerful adversary.
+Eventually, fatigue that remained from the tough quarterfinal caught up with Lithuania, especially playing against such a powerful adversary.
 The Russian won 86–74, despite the efforts of Lithuanian captain Ramūnas Šiškauskas, who scored 30 points.
 Following the game, Šarūnas Jasikevičius declared that: "We have to forget everything and endeavor to win the medals. [...>] The situation of the Greeks is the same as ours.
 They also painfully lost, they will wish to achieve the medals as well.
 We will give everything we got and we will try to win".

-The upcoming game had two prizes at stake, the European bronze - which Lithuania had never won, only three golds and two silvers - and the last direct spot for the 2008 Summer Olympics, held in Beijing.
+The upcoming game had two prizes at stake, the European bronze – which Lithuania had never won, only three golds and two silvers – and the last direct spot for the 2008 Summer Olympics, held in Beijing.
 Lithuania managed to beat the Greeks 78–69.
-On September 17, the players had a meeting ceremony in Vilnius to get state awards.
+On 17 September, the players had a meeting ceremony in Vilnius to get state awards.